 Loving Large at Lawrence: Loving Learning, Loving Ourselves and Loving Community

-Loving learning is about the predisposition Lawrentians have to enthusiastically seek out opportunities to encounter and create new knowledge while bringing all of who they are to the educational enterprise.
+Loving learning is the philosophy behind our mission and vision, which centers on the predisposition Lawrentians have to enthusiastically seek out opportunities to encounter and create new knowledge while bringing all of who they are to the educational enterprise.
 It also speaks to our understanding that optimal intellectual development occurs when significant challenge is accompanied by sufficient academic and emotional support.
 Loving ourselves is about becoming strong self-advocates and working to find harmony between the demands of rigorous, engaged liberal learning and self-care.
 It’s also about accepting ourselves so we can do the same for others.
 Loving community is based on the idea of Ubuntu, commonly translated, “I am because you are.”
 It is about acknowledging and supporting our interdependence as we strive to create a just, equitable and inclusive learning community.

 Provide leadership for creating a welcoming climate on campus and in the community that values the unique contributions each student, faculty and staff member makes to the educational experience.